 I can’t make you give me the notes you take or the videos you record of each lesson, so you could totally rip me off.
 But I’m going to trust that you’re not going to do that to me, and I want you to trust me too.
-Let's do this!

-You're at the point of decision.
+You're at the point of decision, friend.

 You can either keep going down the path you've been on, the path of struggle, chaos, and overwhelm, or you can choose the road less traveled.

-But if you want something different to happen, something beautiful, freeing, and amazing, if you want to change the direction of your motherhood, you're going to have to do something different.
+If you want something different to happen, something beautiful, freeing, and amazing, if you want to change the direction of your motherhood, you're going to have to do something different.